nteract/semiotic/public/assets/markdown/xyframe.md

 ### baseMarkProps: { _object_ }

-If _baseMarkProps_ is specified, the object sent will be spread to all marks that are generated in the frame.
+This object will be spread to all marks that are generated in the frame.
 This is useful for any props that might be shared by all pieces, and especially useful to set the animation duration for the marks if you want to adjust from the default 1s duration.

 ```jsx
 <XYFrame baseMarkProps={{ transitionDuration: { default: 500, fill: 2500 } }} />